nhsconnect/prm-practice-migration-staging/guide/03-pre-migration-planning.md

 ## Check hardware and software deployment timelines

-If the [Technical Survey](technical-survey)identified any additional hardware or software requirements, make sure that these are scheduled in and that access is available.
+If the [Technical Survey] (technical-survey)identified any additional hardware or software requirements, make sure that these are scheduled in and that access is available.

 ## Data checking preparation